ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 In the third group, which showed comparatively lower energy efficiency, Azul Prime VM and Eclipse OpenJ9 VM exhibited similar performance.

 To write more eco-friendly code (i.e., code with reduced power consumption), programmers can employ various techniques covered in this report (but not only).
-These techniques include using cache-friendly data structures, avoiding inefficient algorithms, limiting the number of logged lines and thrown exceptions, minimizing object allocations, and defining the scope of allocated objects as close as possible to their usage.
+These techniques include using cache-friendly data structures, avoiding inefficient algorithms, limiting the number of logged lines and thrown exceptions, minimizing object allocations, defining the scope of allocated objects as close as possible to their usage, etc.

 This report should not be considered as the final determination of the most energy-efficient JVM distribution.
 Instead, it serves as an initial exploration, providing an approach to quantify energy consumption and offering a reference for assessing energy usage in real-world application scenarios.